an online new music intensive for composers and performers

 - devices that support both video chat via Zoom and recording your instrument with a microphone and camera

-- Sunday September 27: final composer/performer duos decided on, notifications sent of acceptance, composers begin writing and are to be in touch with performers throughout process
+- Saturday November 28: final composer/performer duos decided on, acceptance notifications sent, composers begin writing and are to be in touch with performers throughout process

-Note: If there is a November 8-15 session, all September dates still apply, with new composer pieces due on November 1, daily schedule from November 8-13, November 14 free to make final presentation video, and final FaceBook Live performance on November 15.
+Note: If there is a January 10-17 session, all November dates still apply, with new composer pieces due on January 3, daily schedule from January 10-15, January 16 free to make final presentation video, and final webcast performance on January 17.

-- Submit your free application via the link below by September 23, 6pm Central Time (UPDATED).
+- Submit your free application via the link below by Wednesday November 25, 6pm Central Time.

-- You will be asked to submit up to three recent, sub-10 minute videos of your performing or compositions as well as a short (three minute or less) video about why you want to attend the program and what topics you most want to cover.
+- You will be asked to submit 2-3 recent, sub-10 minute videos of your performing or compositions as well as a short (three minute or less) video about why you want to attend the program and what topics you would most like to cover.

-Notifications will go out by September 27 and pieces will be due on October 18, so you will have exactly three weeks to compose a 5-10 minute work for solo wind player with or without electronics (as you wish).
+Notifications will go out by November 28 and pieces will be due on December 27, so you will have four weeks and one day (29 days) to compose a 5-10 minute work for solo performer with or without electronics (see below).

 I’m a composer, can I write a piece for solo instrument and backing track and/or electronics?